Registration opens April 1, 2026 Register by: June 26, 2026

 A bunch of devices.
 We’ll have some power strips, but plug-ins are limited.

-The 2 main commandments are Keep Each Other Alive and Don’t Be A Dick
+Please note the below information for harmony during camp.
+The two main commandments are Keep Each Other Alive and Don’t Be A Dick.

 Keep Each Other Alive:

-Make sure Safety knows about your medical needs – for example but not limited to mobility/fall concerns, medications, allergies, etc
+Make sure Safety knows about your medical needs – for example: mobility/fall concerns, medications, allergies, etc.

-Don’t climb on shit that wasn’t built to be climbed on
+Don’t climb on shit that wasn’t built for climbing.

-Camp Sullivan does not allow any illegal substances onsite, and Camper understands this policy
+Camp Dewan does not allow any illegal substances onsite and each camper understands this policy.

 Don’t Be A Dick: